Hello summer, hello Eximia!

 I wanted to create an asymmetrical t-shirt.
-As I wanted to play with color I used this floral french terry and a matching coral cotton knit.
+As I wanted to play with the color I used this floral french terry and matching coral cotton knit.

 This is how I did it:

-- I decided I wanted to have a length of 43 cm or 17” for my back and left front and measured from my armhole to the bottom and cut the rest of.
+- I decided I wanted to have a length of 43 cm or 17” for my back and left front and measured from my armhole to the bottom and cut the rest of it.

 2. I doubled my front panel on pattern paper.
 My side seam line is drawn at 43 cm or 17”(as the other pattern pieces).

 I drew a new line (blue line) straight down from ⅓ from my shoulder to baseline and lengthened it with 11 cm or 4,3”.

 Connect this line with the side seam line and you have a new pattern piece.

 3. Up to my left front.
 I finished it at 2 cm/ ¾” with my twin needle.

 5. Lay your right piece (asymmetrical part) on top of it and baste it at the neckline.